jcbjcbjc/jcbjcbjc.github.io/_pages/about.md

 </h2>
 <!-- --- -->

-I will receive my B.Eng. degree in School of Software Engineering from [HuaZhong University of Science and Technology](http://english.hust.edu.cn/) (HUST) in 2025.
+I am an incoming Ph.D. student at [The Chinese university of Hong Kong](https://www.cuhk.edu.hk/chinese/index.html) advised by Prof. [Hong Xu](https://henryhxu.github.io/).And I will receive my B.Eng. degree in School of Software Engineering from [HuaZhong University of Science and Technology](http://english.hust.edu.cn/) (HUST) in 2025.

 Right now I’m fortunate to work with [Fan Lai](https://grainger.illinois.edu/about/directory/faculty/fanlai) at UIUC.
 I also work closely with SGLang Team, contributing to SGLang part-time.